Siphalor/nbt-crafting-wiki/docs/index.md

 Go [here](modders.md) if you're a modder and want to work with Nbt Crafting.

-This is just a quick recipe example:
+## Example Recipe
+Sometimes one Hello-World-ish example is worth a thousand words.

 ```json
 {